dbbs-lab/bsb-core/docs/placement/intro.rst

 ==========
 Placement
 ==========
-This is the block that fills cells into partitions.
-The main object is the PlacementStrategy, a set of instructions for the definition of the positions of each cells in the partition volume.
+This block is responsible for placing cells into partitions.
+The main object is the PlacementStrategy, which provides a set of instructions for defining the positions of each cell within the partition volume.

-The BSB offers some strategies out of the box (here is a :doc:`list </placement/placement-strategies>`), or you can implement your own.
+BSB offers several built-in strategies (here is a :doc:`list </placement/placement-strategies>`), or you can implement your own.

-The data is stored in :doc:`PlacementSets </placement/placement-set>` per cell type.
+The placement data is stored in :doc:`PlacementSets </placement/placement-set>` for each cell type.